-- At the hearing, the student will be entitled to the assistance of counsel of the student’s own choosing.
+- At the hearing, the student will be entitled to the assistance of counsel of the student’s own choosing and at their own cost.
 The student also will have the opportunity to call witnesses on his or her own behalf and to examine adverse witnesses.

-- The hearing officer or panel will provide a final decision on the matter within 3 weeks of the hearing, or as soon thereafter as reasonably possible.
+- The hearing officer or panel will provide a final decision on the matter within three weeks of the hearing, or as soon thereafter as reasonably possible.
 The decision must:

 - Approve the intended disciplinary action as set forth in the written notification given to the student pursuant to Paragraph 1 above, or

 - Impose a lesser sanction or disciplinary action appropriate under Section 3.8, or